MikeyMorg/SemProjectTheSecond/README.md

 ## Data
     The training data given to us is within a sub-folder labeled 'data', under train_data.csv.
     Our testing data is within the same subfolder, labeled under test_data_competition.csv.
+We also utilize data from https://www.cdc.gov/brfss/annual_data/annual_2014.html.
+We use our model that we performed on our training data set onto this model, as it seems that the training set is mainly, if not entirely, synthetic data and we want to see if our model will yield results on real data.

 ## Requirements
     Attached in this folder is a requirements.txt file that can be used to check the requirements needed